cosmos/gaia/docs/althea/testnet-1.md

 You can be jailed for several different reasons.
 As part of the Althea testnet we are testing slashing conditions for the Gravity bridge, so you will be slashed if the Orchestrator is not running properly, in addition to the usual Cosmos double sign and downtime slashing parameters.
 To unjail your validator run

 ```
-althea tx slashing unjail --from myvalidatorkeyname --chain-id=althea-testnet1v2
+althea tx slashing unjail --from myvalidatorkeyname --chain-id=althea-testnet1v3
 ```

-### Upgrading from althea-testnet1 to altheatestnet1v3
+### Upgrading from althea-testnet1v2 to altheatestnet1v3

 Thank you very much for your patience and participation!
-During the initial launch of testnet1 we encountered several bugs that have now been patched.
-See our [blog post](https://blog.althea.net/althea-testnet-1-launched/) on the bugs you helped fix!

-For now though lets talk about getting everyone back up and running

-_You will keep your tokens and your validator in v3, as part of this guide you will unjail yourself and return to validating_
+We have several exciting improvements including the first Cosmos token to ever travel to an ETH chain!

+- Improved slashing conditions
+- Fixes for sending more than 18 (uint64 max wei) tokens across the bridge in a single tx
+- Some very early GravityV2 code.
+We'll be moving ALTG to Görli next weekend!
+- Quality of life improvements for the Orchestrator

+If you are not a validator yet, just start at the top of this document, these instructions are for updating an already running validator.

+When more than 66% of the voting power on Althea testnet returns the chain will start once again!

 #### Update your binaries